IBM/cognitive-moderator-service/README.md

 3. Click `Create Operation` and in the dialog box that appears, provide the following like in the figure below:
 ![](doc/source/images/create-api-2.png)

-4. From the `API Explorer` select the `API URL` and add the URL to the `Request URL` in Slack App you created in above steps.
+4. From the `API Explorer` select the `API URL` and save it for later use.
 ![](doc/source/images/create-api-3.png)

 * Add `Event Subscriptions` for your app by clicking on to `Add features and functionality` from the main page of the app.